 Pharmaceutical Industry Funding of Anti-homeopathy Skeptic Groups Uncovered

-Sense about Science, a well funded anti-homeopathy skeptic organization in the United Kingdom complained about a consumer’s group’s assertion that they represent and are funded by the pharmaceutical industry.
-After further investigation, even more funding than previously revealed has been uncovered.
-“In investigating their complaints we looked more closely at the sources of funding of Sense About Science, and have found that our original figures for the charity’s support by the pharmaceutical industry were too conservative.”
+Sense about Science, a well funded anti-homeopathy skeptic organization in the United Kingdom, complained about a consumer’s group’s assertion that they represent and are funded by the pharmaceutical industry.
+After further investigation, even more funding than previously revealed was uncovered.

 The consumer group, H:MC21 also wrote in response to Sense about Science complaining: